When the mercury soars, here’s some tips on keeping yourself and the kids cool.

 Just don’t forget the usual sun smart rules of Slip, Slop and Slap and avoid being outdoors between 11am and 5pm or during periods of extreme heat.

 On days when it’s really hot, keep your house cool by keeping curtains or blinds closed to keep out heat.
-Ideally, you will have one or two rooms that are cooler or in which you can run a fan (cheaper for electricity bill) or air conditioning.
+Hopefully, you might have one or two rooms that are cooler or in which you can run a fan (cheaper for electricity bill) or air conditioning.
 Keep kids occupied with indoor activities such as DVDs, drawing, dress ups, boardgames, craft, etc.

 When you need a break from the heat, go enjoy someone else’s air conditioning.
 Libraries are great places for some free cold air.
 Each Newcastle City Council (NCC) library is a designated “community cool spot”, which residents can visit for free to cool down.
 You and the kids can cool down plus get some books, magazines, CDs or DVDs.
 Lake Mac Libraries are also cool spots so visit them if there’s a branch close to you.
 In the Hunter Valley area, visit one of the Maitland City Council library branches such as Maitland Library, East Maitland Library, Rutherford Library or Thornton Library.
 Cessnock & Kurri Kurri libraries are also designated community cool spots so visit them to escape the heat.